 - Straighten your legs and return to the starting position.

-In terms of their effects on the quads, the squat and hack squat have much in common.
+In terms of their effects on the quads, the free-weight squat and the machine hack squat have much in common.

 In one study, researchers compared muscle activity during a number of different leg exercises :